Help us improve your experience.

 Juniper Mist WAN Assurance Configuration

 For network administrators, it’s essential to understand that each piece of the puzzle builds your network's policies, security, and connectivity in Juniper Mist WAN Assurance cloud service.
 A full SD-WAN deployment requires each part to complete intersite connectivity.
-Mist automatically translates your traffic intent to configurations for WAN edge devices using Mist’s intent-based networking model.
+Mist automatically translates your traffic intent to configurations for WAN edge devices using Mist’s intent-based networking (IBN) model.
 Each part works together to build complex interface assignments, security, routing policies, and—depending on the platform—destination zones.
 Therefore, understanding the Mist intent model is crucial as we dive into the configuration hierarchy for Juniper Mist WAN Assurance.

 Intent-Based Routing

-Intent-based networking solves several problems.
+IBN solves several problems.
 For example, consider the need for secure communication between two networks.
 An intent model states that secure communication requires a secure tunnel between Network A and Network B. In this scenario, a network administrator identifies which traffic uses the tunnel and describes other desired general properties.
 But an operator wouldn’t specify or even know how to build a tunnel.
 To implement a tunnel, you must know how many devices to secure, how to make BGP advertisements, and which features and parameters to turn on.
-By contrast, an intent-based networking system automatically generates an entire configuration of all devices based on the service description.
+By contrast, an IBN system automatically generates an entire configuration of all devices based on the service description.
 It then provides ongoing assurance checks between the intended and operational state of the network, using closed-loop validation to continuously verify the configuration’s correctness.
-Intent-based networking is a declarative network operation model.
+IBN is a declarative network operation model.
 It contrasts with traditional imperative networking, which requires network engineers to specify the sequence of actions needed on individual network elements and creates significant potential for error.

 Intent-based model key characteristics: